Cyphs/SteamDeckSTR/README.md

   * ~~Apparently, this happens with the game on the Steam Deck in general, not just with Skyrim Together Reborn.
 I've found a temporary solution until there's a real fix.
 Each time you play, open the Creations menu before loading your save and press LB to search.
 Close it, then load your save.
 The virtual keyboard won't crash now until next restart.
 Make sure `SteamDeck=0 %command%` is **removed** from Steam Launch Options or this won't work!
 Video: https://youtu.be/Km5ZJ2fAzC8~~
   * **Fixed:** the latest Skyrim Special Edition update fixed the virtual keyboard crash on the Steam Deck, so the workaround above is no longer needed.

-* The F3 key for the debug UI overlay does not work.
-This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.
+* ~~The F3 key for the debug UI overlay does not work.
+This may prevent you from using things like the quest debugger as the Party Leader to advance through bugged quests.~~
-* The F4 key, for revealing other players with the glow effect, similarly does not work in Linux by default.
+* ~~The F4 key, for revealing other players with the glow effect, similarly does not work in Linux by default.~~
+  * **Fixed:** STR Post-Deploy now adds `SteamGameId=302190` to the Launch Options for Skyrim Special Edition in Steam, which makes F3 and F4 work.
+STR reads F3 and F4 differently than F2, and Proton 10 hides those key presses from every game except a few, so this tells Proton to treat the game like one of them.
+F4 can also be done with the **Reveal Players** button in the F2 menu while connected.
+  * **Other Linux setups (not using these scripts):** if you launch Skyrim Special Edition through Steam with Proton 10 or GE-Proton 10 (with Vortex, Mod Organizer 2 or anything else), add `SteamGameId=302190 %command%` to its Launch Options in Steam (Properties > General).
+If you already have launch options, put `SteamGameId=302190` in front of them, for example `SteamGameId=302190 SteamDeck=0 %command%`.
+If you launch the game outside of Steam (Lutris, Heroic, a script), set the environment variable `SteamGameId=302190` for the game instead (not tested yet).

 ## Uninstall